 Application: Be careful how you interpret the Bible.
 Under the inspiration of the Holy Spirit, Paul could use this historical account as a type of parable to advance his argument.
 But this is not a green light for us to do the same.
 It may be easy for us to get off track.
 We should remember the rule: one interpretation, many applications.
 When studying a passage never start with the question, “What does this mean to me?”
 Instead start with the question, “What did this mean to the original audience?”

-- Discuss what it means that Hagar bore children who are to be slaves – Those under the Old Covenant are slaves.
+Those under the old covenant are slaves.
 They are slaves to the rituals and rules of the law, with no hope of being good enough to be saved.
 They try so hard to fulfill the law, but will ultimately fail.
 The sad part is that it is needless for them to be slaves anymore.
 Jesus came to set them free, but they missed it.

-- The Jerusalem above is free – What is the Jerusalem above?
-Heaven is a free kingdom for people who are free.
+The Jerusalem above is free – What is the Jerusalem above?
+It refers to God’s kingdom, namely heaven (Hebrews 12:18, 22).
+Heaven is a free kingdom for people who are free from sin because their sins have been washed away by Christ.
 Citizens of the kingdom of heaven are free indeed.
-How are those under the new covenant free compared to those under the law?
-What freedom will we have in heaven that we don’t have now?
+The freedom we have in Christ is not a freedom to sin, but a freedom from sin.

 - We are not an accident.
 God had a plan for us and He fulfilled it.